Variants of PCR: DNA polymerases

+DNA template

 The Klenow fragment, derived from the original DNA Polymerase I from E. coli, was the first enzyme used in PCR.
 Because of its lack of stability at high temperature, it needs be replenished during each cycle, and therefore is not commonly used in PCR.

 The bacteriophage T4 DNA polymerase (family A) was also initially used in PCR.
 It has a higher fidelity of replication than the Klenow fragment, but is also destroyed by heat.
 T7 DNA polymerase (family B) has similar properties and purposes.
 It has been applied to site-directed mutagenesis and Sanger sequencing.

 Taq polymerase, the DNA Polymerase I from Thermus aquaticus, was the first thermostable polymerase used in PCR, and is still the one most commonly used.
 The enzyme can be isolated from its native source, or from its cloned gene expressed in E. coli.
 A 61kDa truncated from lacking 5'-3' exonuclease activity is known as the Stoffel fragment, and is expressed in E. coli.
 The lack of exonuclease activity may allow it to amplify longer targets than the native enzyme.
 It has been commercialized as AmpliTaq and Klentaq.
 A variant designed for hot-start PCR called the "Faststart polymerase" has also been produced.
 It requires strong heat activation, thereby avoiding non-specific amplification due to polymerase activity at low temperature.
 Many other variants have been created.
 Other Thermus polymerases, such as Tth polymerase I from Thermus thermophilus, has seen some use.
-Tth has reverse transcriptase activity in the presence of Mn^{2+} ions, allowing PCR amplification from RNA targets.

 The archean genus Pyrococcus has proven a rich source of thermostable polymerases with proofreading activity.
 Pfu DNA polymerase, isolated from the P. furiosus shows a 5-fold decrease in the error rate of replication compared to Taq.
 Since errors increase as PCR progresses, Pfu is the preferred polymerase when products are to be individually cloned for sequencing or expression.
-Other lesser used polymerases from this genus include Pwo from Pyrococcus woesei, Pfx from an unnamed species, "Deep Vent" polymerase from strain GB-D.
+Other lesser used polymerases from this genus include Pwo from Pyrococcus woesei (which is identical to Pfu), and "Deep Vent" polymerase from strain GB-D.

 Vent or Tli polymerase is an extremely thermostable DNA polymerase isolated from Thermococcus litoralis.
 The polymerase from Thermococcus fumicolans (Tfu) has also been commercialized.
+Thermococcus kodakarensis (Tko, KOD) DNA polymerase has fidelity even higher than Pfu.
+It is sold commercially as Pfx.

+There are also blends of Taq and proofreading polymerases sold commercially, offering a balance between the speed of Taq and the fidelity of a proofreading polymerase.
+Protein engineering techniques have created polymerases with speed and fidelity not matched by any known natural polymerases, with a recent (circa 2015) advance being fusion with the processivity-enhancing Sso7d protein.
+A method to produce pure Pfu-Sso7d in the lab was published in 2015, offering an alternative to purchasing from expensive commercial sources.